packethost/network-helpers/bird/README.md

     Hold timer:       59/90
     Keepalive timer:  20/30
 ```

+**Note:** If you have bpg enabled over both ipv4 and ipv6 on your server, there will be separate running instances of the bird daemon for each protocol.
+Thus to verify an ipv6 peering session, in the above command you would use `birdc6` instead of `birdc`.

 In this case we only have a single elastic IP bound to interface lo, and we see the prefix is being exported and accepted so we are done.